Finding vegan Halloween candy can feel tricky, but there are actually great vegan candy options right at your regular grocery store.

 Of course, what you find may vary.
 This list is meant to give you an idea of what to brands look out for when you're shopping.

 One other addendum: companies sometimes change their recipes without warning.
-As of this writing, these candies were vegan.
+As of this writing, these candies are all vegan.

 Nerds and Laffy Taffy

 As far as I know, all varieties of Nerds and Laffy Taffy are vegan.
-The variety pack that they had for Halloween 2021 had a Day of the Dead theme, and the flavors are incredible!
+The variety pack that they have for Halloween 2022 has a Day of the Dead theme, and the flavors are incredible!